When you break down the steps of the standard inbound methodology, everything sounds so simple. Implementing blogging tactics simplifies it even more.

 If you are in charge of the content calendar for a telecom company…you’re welcome.
 I accept gift baskets, but cash is preferable.

 You can see how each breadcrumb in specific channels builds off and enhances the other content you’re creating that week.
-Not only does this enhance the overall effectiveness and depth of the content, it makes it so your audience just has to continue on.
-Make it clear they are only getting one piece of the puzzle and to hear more of the story, they need to continue on to your other channels.
+Not only does this enhance the overall effectiveness and depth of the content, but it also makes it, so your audience just has to continue on.
+Make it clear they are only getting one piece of the puzzle, and to hear more of the story, they need to continue on to your other channels.

 Let’s take a step back.
 Pretend at this point we didn’t get all ahead of ourselves talking about Facebook messages and blog posts.
 All you have is the story you want to tell this month and this week.
 Now ask yourself how you’d like to tell it.

 Here are some of the mediums that we use and the elements of our story we’ve found most effective for each.
-This month our story was all about supporting our network of freelance writers.
+This month our blogging tactics were all about supporting our network of freelance writers.

-- Blog: Your blog might be your most important storytelling medium.
+Your blog might be your most important storytelling medium.
 Tell your longer-form stories and provide the most information to your audience in a daily post (or more or less frequently).
-Choose an amount that you can sustain while still delivering high quality content.
+Choose an amount that you can sustain while still delivering high-quality content.

 Our story: “Top 4 Freelance Writing Myths: Busted”

-- Social: Your shorter form content can be included here.
+Your shorter form content can be included here.
 Ask questions of your audience, tease upcoming topics and share as many pieces of your story as possible.
-Social is also a great medium to include the visual elements of your story in the form of infographics, SlideShares, memes, quotes and other content.
+Social is also a great medium to include the visual elements of your story in the form of infographics, SlideShares, memes, quotes, and other content.

 (Want to know what we sent this month?
 Subscribe to our newsletter through the form at the bottom of this page!)